MysteryPancake/Houdini-Fun/README.md

 ```
 Make sure the force is "Set Always"!

-**For stabilisation:**
+**Stabilise (world to local)**
 1. Pick a face on the collider you want to stabilise.
 Blast everything except that face.
+2. Time freeze that face with a Time Shift node.
-2. Use an Extract Transform node to find where it moves over time.
+3. Use an Extract Transform node to compare the frozen face to the moving face.
+That tells you how the collider moves over time, allowing you to cancel out the movement.
-3. Pack everything else.
-Make sure to enable "No Point Velocities" in case it screws with our trail.
+4. Pack everything else.
+Make sure to enable "No Point Velocities".
-4. Plug the packed geometry into a Transform Pieces node, then plug the Extract Transform result into the other input.
+5. Plug the Pack into a Transform Pieces node, then plug Extract Transform into the other input.
+6. You should see the collider frozen in place.
+If not, try swapping the Time Shift to the other input in your Extract Transform node.
-5. It should be stabilized.
-Unpack and do your sim with the gravity forces described above.
+7. Unpack and do your sim in local space.
-6. Pack the simulation result.
+8. Pack the sim result.
-7. Use a Transform Pieces node with the same Extract Transform input.
+9. Add another Transform Pieces node with the same Extract Transform input.
 This time, set it to "Invert Transform" to go back to world space.
-8. Unpack the world space result.
+10. Unpack the world space result.

-This works best for enclosed containers.
-When fluid exits the container, you have to do a separate sim in the new reference frame.
-This is possible by killing points outside the container, then feeding the killed points into the other sim.
+If you want to deal with open containers, the easiest way is to do a separate sim when the fluid exits the container.
+This is done by killing points outside the container, then feeding the killed points into the other sim.
+Make sure to nuke all point attributes to keep it clean for the next sim.

-Another tip is using "Central Difference" when trailing.
-This gives the fluid more time to move away from the collider, and helps calculate motion blur.
+Another tip is use "Central Difference" when calculating the velocity.
+This gives the fluid more time to move away from the collider.

-## Cloth: Fix Preroll
+## Cloth: Fix preroll with FBX
 Cloth sims work best with preroll starting in a neutral rest pose.
-For example, the character starts in an A-Pose or T-Pose before transitioning into the animation.
+For example, the character starts in an A-pose or T-pose before transitioning into the animation.

 If anim screwed you over, never fear!
 Preroll can be added in Houdini.

-1. Export the animated character as FBX, including the skeleton.
+1. Export the animated character as FBX.
+Make sure to include the skeleton!
-2. Import the character with the FBX Character Import node.
+2. Import the character with a FBX Character Import node.
-2. Use the Skeleton Blend node to blend from the rest skeleton to the animated skeleton.
-If the rest skeleton has a bad pose, adjust it with the Rig Pose node.
+3. Use a Skeleton Blend node to blend from the rest skeleton to the animated skeleton.
+If the rest skeleton has a bad pose, fix it with the Rig Pose node.
 Alternatively, export another FBX posed to your liking.
 FBX Character Import that animated skeleton as the rest skeleton.
-3. Use the Time Shift node to move the animation forward so it doesn't bleed into the preroll.
+4. Use the Time Shift node to move the animation forward so it doesn't bleed into the preroll.
 This can also be done in the "Timing" menu of FBX Character Import.
-4. Use Bone Deform to animate the skin based on Skeleton Blend.
+5. Use Bone Deform to animate the skin based on Skeleton Blend.

+## Cloth: Fix preroll without FBX
+Sometimes you can't get an FBX of the character.
+This makes it harder to get a clean blend, but there are still some options.

+One option is using a Blend Shapes node, but you'll find the limbs usually clip through the body as it swaps from the T-pose to the animated pose.

+My sketchy method of improving this is using Extract Transform and Transform Pieces.
+Use blast to isolate a face from the character's chest.
+Next, use Extract Transform and Transform Pieces to transform the T-pose to match the animated pose.
+In other words, the T-posed character flies over to the animated position and rotates to match it.
+That gives you an easier time using Blend Shapes, since it only has to move the arms and legs a short distance to match the animated pose.

-## Cloth: Fix Rest Pose Clipping
+## Cloth: Fix rest pose clipping
 Cloth sims screw up from clipping, especially when clipped from the start.
 One option is growing the character into the cloth.

 1. Disable gravity in the cloth sim.